Fast & Furious (2009 film): Theatrical

-It was originally set to release on June 12, 2009, but moved it up to April 3, 2009, instead.
+It was originally set to release on June 5, 2009, but pushed back a week later to June 12, due to another Universal film Land of the Lost.
+The date was rescheduled for two months earlier on April 3, 2009.
 It was the first motion-enhanced theatrical film to feature D-BOX motion feedback technology in selected theaters.

 Home media

 Fast & Furious was released on DVD and Blu-ray on July 28, 2009.
 The DVD is a two-disc set that includes: